Lake Lacawac

-Lake Lacawac is located at the very middle of Lacawac's Sanctuary Field Station in Pennsylvania and has been deemed the "southernmost unpolluted glacial lake in North America."
+Lake Lacawac is located at the very middle of Lacawac's Sanctuary Field Station in Lakeville, Pennsylvania and has been deemed the "southernmost unpolluted glacial lake in North America."
 Lake Lacawac has proven to be invaluable to researchers and students to conduct field experiments in order to learn more about the limnology of the lake.

 This lake is one of the last few lakes that does not have an excessive amount of watershed disturbance or residential disturbance.
-This makes it a good candidate for research because there is minimal human disturbance and there is not a lot of natural disturbances that change the different characteristics of it.
+This makes it a good candidate for research because there is minimal human disturbance and there are not a lot of natural disturbances that change its different characteristics.
+It was designated a National Natural Landmark in 1968.

 Species

 One of the main organisms that have been studied at Lake Lacawac are beaver.
 Researchers and other people who monitor and study the lake have noticed that the water levels are rising, so the dams being created by these beavers need to be destroyed.

 Some of the aquatic species found in this lake are small and largemouth bass and chain pickerel, which were identified as the main predator species.
 Other fish species include bluegill, pumpkinseeds, yellow perch, and golden shiners.

 Most of the phytoplankton community is dominated by crysophycean algae.